penn-nlp/mmid/README.md

 ## Citation

+We gratefully acknowledge the support of an Amazon Research Award and AWS Research Credits, which enabled the construction of MMID.

-If you use this dataset for your research, please cite:
+If you use MMID for your research, please cite:

 Learning Translations via Images with a Massively Multilingual Image Dataset. <br>
 John Hewitt\*, Daphne Ippolito\*, Brendan Callahan, Reno Kriz, Derry Tanti Wijaya and Chris Callison-Burch. <br>